Monitors and Alerts¶

 The Version 2 Upgrade¶

 The Observe Monitoring engine upgrade brings many valuable new capabilities to your Observability Cloud experience, but safely changing monitoring systems takes caution.
 When Monitors v2 is enabled via feature flag, your existing monitoring system continues to run and can still be managed independently of Monitors v2.
-To access Monitors v1 from a Monitors v2 enabled instance, go to Monitors and click Legacy Monitors at the top right.
+To access Monitors v1 from a Monitors v2 enabled instance, go to Monitors and click View Monitors v1 at the top right.
 All features of the v1 system are accessible there.

 What does a Monitor do?¶